-The Directors' fees and remuneration are in accordance with market rates.
-The non-executive directors who are already in executive positions within the MCB Group do not receive additional remuneration as Board members, in line with the Group's policy.
-Mr Jean Hok Yui How Hong and Ms Medina Sarah Torabally are entitled to a fixed annual director fees of MUR 75,000 and a fee or MUR 1,250 for board attendance each.
+Directors who are already in an executive position within the MCB Group do not receive additional remuneration as Board member, in line with MCBG policy.
+Mr Jean Hok Yui How Hong, Ms Medina Sarah Torabally and Mrs Vandana Sandya Nathoo are entitled to a fixed annual director fees of MUR 79,500 and a fee of MUR 1,250 for board attendance each.
+The Board reviews the remuneration of independent and those non-executive directors who are eligible to receive director's remuneration, and recommendations are made to the RCGESC of MCB Group Ltd, the ultimate holding company.

-Amount paid to directors during the year ended June 30, 2024 is as follows:
+Amount paid to directors during the year ended June 30, 2025, is as follows:

-Non-Executive Directors 2024 2023
+Non-Executive Directors 2025 2024

 USD USD

-Li Fa CHEUNG KAI SUET(up to March 2024) 395 -
+Jean Hok Yui HOW HONG 1,801 830

-Jean Hok Yui HOW HONG 830 -
+Li Fa CHEUNG KAI SUET (up to March 2024) - 395

-Krishen PATTEN (as from April 2024) - -
+Vandana NATHOO (as from February 2025) 765 -

-Medina TORABALLY (as from June 2024) - -
+Krishen PATTEN - -

-Akesh UMANEE (up to June 2024) - -
+Medina TORABALLY (as from June 2024) 1,892 -